The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Cosmological Properties of Milne-like Spacetimes

+But is there any evidence that dark matter is comprised of spin 0 particles?
 Yes.
-Scalar field dark matter (SFDM) \cite{GuzmanMatos, GuzmanLopez, MaganaMatos, AbrilRoblesMatos} also known as Bose-Einstein condensate (BEC) dark matter \cite{SeidelSuen, Sin, SinJi, MatosLopez, LopezArgelia, SKM} also known as wave dark matter (WDM) \cite{Bray1, Bray2, GoetzThesis, ParryThesis} all use the same Klein-Gordon wave equation (i.e. the wave equation for spin 0 particles) to model dark matter.
+Scalar field dark matter (SFDM) \cite{GuzmanMatos, GuzmanLopez, MaganaMatos, AbrilRoblesMatos} also known as Bose-Einstein condensate (BEC) dark matter \cite{SeidelSuen, Sin, SinJi, MatosLopez, LopezArgelia, SKM} also known as wave dark matter (WDM) \cite{Bray1, Bray2, GoetzThesis, ParryThesis} also known as fuzzy dark matter (FDM) \cite{FDM1, FDM2} all use the Klein-Gordon equation (i.e. the wave equation for spin 0 particles) to model dark matter.
 The difference in name comes from a difference in motivation.
 One reason for introducing models of dark matter based on the Klein-Gordon equation is to alleviate the cusp problem associated with the weakly interacting massive particle (WIMP) models of dark matter \cite{LeeDarkMatter}.
 Furthermore, the models based on the Klein-Gordon equation reproduce the observed spiral pattern density in disk galaxies (see Figures 1 - 4 in \cite{Bray1}) which makes these models promising.

 The parameters $\nu$ and $j$ in the classification of $\text{SL}(2,\C)$ are determined by Casimir operators built out of rotations and Lorentz boosts (see equation 10.3-1 in \cite{Tung}).
+The spin parameter $j$ comes from the usual rotation generators $[J_i, J_j] = i\e^{ijk}J_k$.
+The parameter $\nu$ is determined by requiring unitary of the boost generators $[K_i, K_j] = -i\e^{ijk}J_k$.
+See section 10.3.3 and appendix VII of \cite{Tung} for the full details.

 What's interesting is that the parameter $\nu$ takes on very different forms for the principal series and the complementary series.
-For the principal series, $\nu$ has to be an imaginary number.
-For the complementary series, $\nu$ has to be a real number between $-1$ and $1$.

 It would be interesting if there is any new physics here.
 If the identification ``principal series = normal matter" and ``complementary series = dark matter" is true, then the distinguishing feature could be related to this parameter $\nu$.
 Perhaps this could offer an explanation for dark matter's lack of interaction with electromagnetism.